How Long is an Average Hockey Game? Beyond the 60 Minutes of Game Play (NHL, College & Recreation)

 Pregame ceremonies and honors can sometimes cause the event to run longer before the puck drops.

 If you’re in a special seat or a box, you’ll probably want to arrive a bit earlier to enjoy some drinks.
-These seats are expensive, so you’ll want to take advantage of the fancy experience and savor every minute.
+These seats are expensive, so you’ll want to take advantage of the experience and savor every minute.

 Usual Gameday Arrival Times

-- Home team staff: 2,5 to 3 hours before game time
+- Home team staff: 2.5 to 3 hours before game time

 - Away Team: 2 hours